Frequently Asked Questions

 Our Grants Committee will consider your application within six months of submission, and we work to release all funding decisions within 10 business days of the internal review committee meeting date.

-We will email a grant offer or decline letter to the address listed on your application.
+We will send a grant award letter or a decline notification via the email listed on your application.
 Results are also posted on the website.

 All applications are made available using our online application system.

-- see specific details about submissions for the PSI Graham Farquharson Knowledge Translation Fellowship, Mental Health Research grant, and Research Trainee Award.
+Exceptions: See specific details about submissions for the PSI Graham Farquharson Knowledge Translation Fellowship, PSI Research Trainee Award, and PSI Mid-Career Knoweldge Translation FellowshipSee Online Application System Details for other submissions

 The Grant Administrator is the individual from the sponsoring institution’s research finance office who will receive and administer the funds, and ensure the institution follows the Foundation’s financial criteria.

-Your proposed start date should be approximately 6 months after submission as you will receive a funding decision within 6 months.
-For example, an application received in March should have a start date no earlier than September and no later than the following March.
+Your proposed start date should be at least 6 months after submission as you will generally receive a funding decision within 6 months.
+For example, an application received in March 2022 should have a start date no earlier than September 2022.

 No, an individual cannot be paid personnel and also be named as a principal investigator/applicant, co-investigator, or collaborator.